 - communicate courses of action to achieve an organization's goals.

-This program aligns with UBC Continuing Studies project management and program management certificate programs, offering you the option to choose an educational path that follows your career path.
+This program aligns with the UBC Sauder Continuing Business Studies project management certificate program, offering you the option to choose an educational path that follows your career path.

 Who It's For

 - Analysts who need to increase their requirements elicitation, stakeholder engagement, agile, writing, reporting and modelling skills

 - Business managers adding business analysis expertise to their skill set